 The method of cost analysis traditionally focused on the calculation of the total cost based on the expenditure fixed – variable.
 This is a platform that helps businesses understand the cost structure before applying the model analysis enhancement.

-Cost method the whole, or also called the method of allocation of costs, fixed and variable, to help businesses determine the total cost of producing a product or service.
+Cost model the whole, or also called the method of allocation of costs, fixed and variable, to help businesses determine the total cost of producing a product or service.

 Distance calculator: